 This section is a concise overview of the Sage development process.
 In it, we will see how to make changes to the Sage source code and record them in the git revision control system.
 In the following section on Collaborative Development with Git-Trac we will look at communicating these changes back to the Sage project.

 We also have a handy one-page “cheat sheet” of commonly used git commands that you can print out and leave on your desk.
+You can alternatively fork and create a pull request at github which will automatically fetch your code and open a ticket on our trac server.

 One way or another, git is what Sage uses for tracking changes.
 So first, open a shell (for instance, Terminal on Mac) and check that git works: